CBD vs. THC: Learn the Difference

 CBD and THC have many common medical benefits as well as major differences due to their respective effects on the human body.

-CBD benefits include helping deal with various medical conditions like inflammation, pain, migraines, nausea, anxiety, depression, inflammatory bowel disease, seizures and psychotic or mental disorder while THC benefits are seen in alleviating pain, insomnia, anxiety, nausea, muscle spasticity, glaucoma and low appetite.
+CBD benefits include helping deal with various medical conditions like inflammation, pain, migraines, nausea, anxiety, depression, inflammatory bowel disease, seizures, and psychotic or mental disorders while THC benefits are seen in alleviating pain, insomnia, anxiety, nausea, muscle spasticity, glaucoma, and low appetite.